-Love Now Media is an empathy-centered media company that uses storytelling to advocate for social justice and wellness.
+Love Now Media is an empathy-centered media company that uses storytelling to advocate for justice, wellness and equity.
 We produce and distribute content and lead impact-focused conversations and activities that produce outcomes.
 Our programs serve universities, museums, and communities that are on the brink of change.

-Our news publishing uplifts the voices of those advocating for social justice and wellness.
+Our news publishing uplifts the voices of those advocating for social justice, wellness and equity.
 Our outlet publishes the work of engaged journalists, storytellers, lovers, artists, healers, and activists, who know the power of storytelling and reclaim agency in publishing our narratives.

 Love Now Media of CultureTrust Greater Philadelphia is a project of CultureTrust, a 501c3.